-There is no one search that will find all the relevant information for your literatures review.
-You will need to try different combinations of search terms to under the different components of your research topic.
+There is no one search that will find all the relevant information for your literature review.
+You will need to try different combinations of search terms to understand the different components of your research topic.

 It helps to identify the broader and narrower terms associated with your topic.
 Potential sources include: course materials, encyclopedias, handbooks, and books but there also tools that can help you.

-Thesaurus searching (or controlled term searching) uses a built-in list of subject terms terms are assigned no matter what keywords the author uses.
-It enables consistency and it is a powerful way to search
+Thesaurus searching (or controlled term searching) uses a built-in list of subject terms terms that are assigned no matter what keywords the author uses.
+It enables consistency and it is a powerful way to search.

 *Not every database uses thesaurus searching*